Run More PATH Trains to World Trade Center

 The Solution: Run More PATH Trains to WTC

-The problems of poor headways, track work disruptions, and inefficient routing all have the same solution: Run more PATH trains to World Trade Center.
+The problems of poor headways, track work disruptions, and inefficient routing all have the same solution: Run more PATH trains to the World Trade Center.

-Run more frequent service from Newark to WTC, with trains arriving at least every 10 minutes—the same frequency Hoboken receives despite serving far fewer passengers.
+My Recommended Solution: Run more frequent service from Newark to WTC, with trains arriving at least every 10 minutes—the same frequency Hoboken receives despite serving far fewer passengers.

 The current 33rd Street to Journal Square weekend routing provides no benefit to Jersey City residents.
 For comparison, the A train traverses the entire length of Manhattan in nearly the same time it takes PATH to travel from 33rd Street to Journal Square with this routing.
 The Port Authority should eliminate the Journal Square-33rd Street weekend service entirely, work with Hudson-Bergen Light Rail to provide free transfer from Newport to Exchange Place and Hoboken, and redirect that capacity to WTC service.